 In 1,000 words or less, please tell us why you are interested in learning to think more critically about food systems and society.
 Explain your motivation to create social change in the food system and the personal and/or professional experiences that have contributed to your interest.
 In addition, you may address your reasons for pursuing graduate study and/or how a low-residency, online program contributes to your goals.

 If you are admitted into the program, you will be required to submit official transcripts for all post-secondary institutions you have attended.
 Typically students order official transcripts and the university or college sends them directly to OHSU.
-If you are admitted, your offer letter will provide details on how to obtain and send your official transcripts.
+If you are admitted, your offer letter will provide details on how to send your official transcripts.

 Letters of recommendation

 The application requires two confidential recommendations from individuals who can speak to your potential for success in graduate school.
 These can be from teachers, supervisors or colleagues at work, or other contacts from professional, civic, and volunteer contexts.

 You will need the names and email addresses for your two recommenders to submit in the application portal.
 Your recommenders will then be emailed a link to the online recommendation form and can submit the recommendation online.
 You will be able to see in your online application checklist if the recommendation has been received.